Be the change you want to see in your community

 Be the Change Grant:

 Apply for up to $1,000 to Create Health Access Now for Greater Equity.
 This grant is intended to encourage and facilitate PA volunteerism and service-learning for the delivery of patient education and care.
-Certified PAs and PA students working with a PA faculty member at an accredited PA program may apply.
+Certified PAs, PA organizations (accredited educational programs and constituent organizations), and PA students working with a PA faculty member at an accredited PA program may apply.
 Applications are reviewed as received until all funds are expended.
 View the RFP.

 Kathy J. Pedersen Grant to Promote Equitable Care:

-Kathy Pedersen, PA-C, has dedicated her career to promoting equitable health care for all.
+Kathy Pedersen, MPAS, PA-C, has dedicated her career to promoting equitable health care for all.
 This annual grant program equips PAs with up to $5,000 for projects that strive to follow in those footsteps.
 The grant supports innovative, actionable strategies that directly and sustainably impact public health needs.
-Grant applicants are challenged to design programs that bridge known system gaps, advocate for the under served, or creatively develop resources for those in need.
-Certified PAs, PA organizations (educational programs and constituent organizations), and PA students may apply.
+Grant applicants are challenged to design programs that bridge system gaps, advocate for the under served, or creatively develop resources for those in need.
+Certified PAs, PA organizations (accredited educational programs and constituent organizations), and PA students may apply.
+Completed applications are due Thursday, June 7, 2018.
+View the RFP.

 The Kathy J. Pedersen Grant to Promote Equitable Care is administered and supported by the nccPA Health Foundation through a generous donation from Don and Kathy Pedersen.